What is a Digital Audio Workstation?

 Free and Budget-Friendly DAWs for Audio Editing

 For those on a budget or just starting out with audio editing, there are several free and budget-friendly DAWs that offer a surprising amount of functionality.
+Studio One Artist is another budget-friendly option that offers a range of features for music creation and audio editing.
 Here are some top options to consider:

 - Audacity: This free, open-source DAW is perfect for basic audio editing and recording.
 Audacity supports multiple audio tracks and formats, making it a versatile tool for beginners.